Tellusant/docs/papers/index.md

 ---
 title: "Scientific Papers et Plus —  Academic and management-oriented papers by Tellusant members, as well as our chairman's doctoral dissertation."
+description: "Tellusant is based on science.
+We publish rigorous, peer-reviewed academic papers"
 image: https://tellusant.github.io/docs/assets/social-card.png
 ---